-In the semester before registering for lecture-recital credit, the student should approach a member of the faculty to act as their advisor and should then work with that advisor on a proposal to be submitted to the HPP committee chair before November 1 (for the first lecture-recital) or April 1 (for the second lecture-recital).
-(The proposal should be accompanied by the LR Proposal form, available on the department website.)
+In the semester before registering for lecture-recital credit, the student should approach a member of the faculty to act as their advisor and should then work with that advisor on a proposal to be submitted to the HPP committee chair before November 1 (for a lecture-recital in the spring) or April 1 (for a lecture-recital in the fall).
+(The proposal should be accompanied by the LR Proposal form, available on the department website at http://artscimedia.case.edu/wp-content/uploads/sites/17/2013/08/16102802/dma-ma-Ir-form.pdf.)
 If the proposal is approved, the HPP committee will decide (in consultation with both student and the advisor) which other faculty members are to act as jurors (at least two Musicology/HPP faculty, together with the appropriate applied faculty if possible).
 After securing a date acceptable to the jury and available on the Department calendar, the student will then work with the advisor to prepare a lecture draft, which will be distributed to the entire jury no less than one month before the performance.
 The final version of the lecture will incorporate changes mandated by the jury.
 In addition, the advisor, along with the applied teacher, will monitor the preparation of the recital portion, and this will be previewed for the jury approximately one month before the public presentation.
 Inadequate preparation may result in postponement of the lecture-recital.
 The successful completion of the lecture-recital will be certified by a majority of the jury.
-The student will also have a debriefing session with the jury following the presentation to discuss ways for future improvement, as necessary.
+The jury will also provide written feedback to the student and the HPP advisor.